Jakarta EE logo

 Scaling any application, no matter how simple or complex it might be, can be a nightmare.
 When not done properly, it can lead to inadequate fixes and patches that actually have a negative impact on system performance.

-Scaling a Java EE application should be a well-planned process that takes into consideration a myriad of different issues.
+Scaling a Jakarta EE application should be a well-planned process that takes into consideration a myriad of different issues.
 To give you an idea of what scaling involves, first I will take a more in-depth look at the different types of scaling.

 Types of Scaling: Which One to Choose?